arangodb/docs/3.7/deployment-dc2-dc-prometheus-grafana.md

 _Prometheus_ can be a memory & CPU intensive process.
 It is recommended to keep them on other machines than used to run the ArangoDB cluster or _ArangoSync_ components.

-Consider these machines "cattle", unless you configure alerting on _prometheus_, in which case it is recommended to consider these machines "pets".
+Consider these machines to be easily replaceable, unless you configure alerting on _prometheus_, in which case it is recommended to keep a close eye on them, such that you do not lose any alerts due to failures of Prometheus.